We-Hiba/Phyton-learning-journey/README.md

 Click on the link here if you want to see the python code scrict i wrote -> - [Day 1 – Hello World](hello_world.py) 🎉

+Next is how to print the sum of two integers , while doing that i found out that there is a lot of ways to print based on what you want exactly , so here are two ways to use inside the function print -> 🎉